AlirezaDehlaghi/ICSSIM/README.md

 ### Run in Docker container Environement

 #### Pre steps
-Make sure that you already installed following application and tools.
+Make sure that you have already installed the following applications and tools.
 -git
 -Docker
 -Docker-Compose